cdl-geneseo/geneseo-dictionary/S/Slay.md

 # Slay

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slay

 Created by  Kayla Stewart on May 04, 2023

 (adj) 1.
 Popular expression most commonly used by the LGBTQIA+ community. (verb) 2.
 To perform exceptionally well or to achieve a great success in a particular activity.Example: &quot;Did you see Jackie's performance?
 She slayed the entire time!&quot; (Stewart, S-Z, 2023)